-- The Senior Leadership Team will oversee the practices and procedures outlined in this policy and monitor their effectiveness. - Identification of signs of cyberbullying will be shared with staff. - Pupils will be informed and taught about the risks and internet safety through Digital Literacy lessons and Wellbeing activities. - Child Protection training by dedicated members of staff will include cyber bullying identification and what to do. - Positive use of digital technology will be promoted throughout the school and reviewed and monitored by the Senior Leadership Team. - Partnerships between home and school to encourage clear communication.
+- The Senior Leadership Team will oversee the practices and procedures outlined in this policy and monitor their effectiveness. - Identification of signs of cyberbullying will be shared with staff. - Students will be informed and taught about the risks and internet safety through Digital Literacy lessons and Wellbeing activities. - Child Protection training by dedicated members of staff will include cyber bullying identification and what to do. - Positive use of digital technology will be promoted throughout the school and reviewed and monitored by the Senior Leadership Team. - Partnerships between home and school to encourage clear communication.

-4. Support
+6. Support

-If an incident of cyberbullying is reported by a pupil, staff member or parent, it will be investigated by a member of the Senior Leadership Team.
+If an incident of cyberbullying is reported by a student, staff member or parent, it will be investigated by a member of the Senior Leadership Team.
 This will involve:

-- Review of evidence and advice to preserve it, for example saving or printing of messages. - Investigation to identify the perpetrator by looking at the media, sites and discussions with any witnesses. - Requesting a pupil to reveal digital technology content.
-Staff do not have the authority to search the contents of a device. - Reporting incidents of cyberbullying to the Principal who will take the necessary action in taking this further.
+- Review of evidence and advice to preserve it, for example saving or printing of messages. - Investigation to identify the perpetrator by looking at the media, sites and discussions with any witnesses. - Requesting a student to reveal digital technology content.
+Staff members are authorized to search the contents of devices if there are reasonable grounds to suspect that bullying or cyberbullying is occurring.
+This authority allows staff to act quickly in situations where they believe that the safety and well-being of students are at risk due to cyberbullying activities conducted through personal devices.
+After conducting a search, staff are expected to document the findings and report them. - Reporting incidents of cyberbullying to the senior leader who will take the necessary action in taking this further.

 As with any form of bullying, support for the individuals will be dependent on the circumstances.

-Emotional support via the child's classroom/homeroom/Counsellor/Wellbeing Leader will be provided as required.
+Emotional support via the child's subject/homeroom/counsellor/wellbeing leader will be provided as required.

-5. Monitoring, Roles and Responsibilities
+7. Monitoring, Roles and Responsibilities

-Children and members of staff will report any incidents of cyberbullying on ISAMs to the appropriate member of the Senior Management Team.
+Children and members of staff will report any incidents of cyberbullying on Managebac and/or ISAMs to the appropriate member of the Senior Management Team.
 The member of staff will then: